undefspi/wavelytics-openshift-aws/README.md

 A series of playbooks and scripts to provision an AWS Openshift Cluster.

 Learning on openshift is really simple and recommended with minishift local to your laptop.
-Using Openshift Online is also a good choice but are not publically accessible easily in the former instance and lack grunt in both situations 9/10.
-What would be good is if you could bring up and control your own cluster and potentially not run out of grunt - albeit at a charge from AWS.
+Using Openshift Online is also a good choice.
+Unfortunately, minishift is not publically accessible easily and openshift can lack grunt.
+What would be good is if you could bring up and control your own cluster and potentially not run out of grunt - albeit, at a charge from AWS.

 This is provisioning scripts for CloudFormation to set up all the boxes + a submodule of the openshift-ansible repo provided by the origin project https://github.com/openshift/openshift-ansible